 Chart 8 shows coefficients of dispersion for residential and nonresidential properties by county.
 The IAAO Standard on Ratio Studies suggests that residential properties have a coefficient of dispersion less than 15 percent.
-Twenty-one counties have CODs less than 15 percent.
-Seventeen counties have coefficients of dispersion for residential properties greater than 15 percent.
+Thirteen counties have CODs for residential properties less than 15 percent and twenty-five counties are above.
 The IAAO suggested coefficient of dispersion for nonresidential property is 20 percent or less.
-Twenty-one counties have CODs below 20 percent and seventeen counties are above.
+Eight counties have CODs below 20 percent and thirty counties are above.